MS Delphin Review and Specifications

 Cruise itinerary program

 On May 8, 2018, the Brazil-based Pampa Cruises announced company's plans to charter MS Delphin for year-round South America cruises to Argentina and Brazil with 3-night to 16-night itineraries.
-The charter deals was for the period October 2018 through September 2019.
+The charter deals were for the period of October 2018 through September 2019.